Student Exhibitions

 For Hawaiʻi students grades 7-12, ages 13 and up

-The 2023 exhibit, displaying original award-winning artwork from the competition, will still open at the Hawaiʻi State Art Museum (HiSAM), March 11 – May 6, 2023.
+The 2026 exhibit, displaying original Gold Key award-winning artwork from the competition, will be open at Capitol Modern: the Hawaiʻi State Art Museum February 14 – March 14, 2026.

-Create an account at www.ArtAndWriting.org (the national Scholastic Art & Writing Awards) after submissions open on September 1, 2022.
+Create an account at www.ArtAndWriting.org (the national Scholastic Art & Writing Awards) .
 Students need to create an account to upload their work.
 Educators need to create an account to register their students.
-Students have until December 15, 2022 to upload their work for judging.

 Learn more about how to enter on the Scholastic Art & Writing Awards website.